raspberrypilearning/interactive-animation/en/step_4.md

 --- /task ---
 --- no-print ---

-Click on the green flag to investigated how experience varying sprite movement.
+Click on the green flag to experience varying sprite movement.
 Each sprite uses different `Motion`{:class="block3motion"} blocks.
 Click `SEE INSIDE`{:class="block3motion"} the project and then click the **Code** tab for each sprite to see how a particular sprite movement can be achieved:
 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/BLAH/?autostart=false" frameborder="0"></iframe>
 </div>